strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## Pipeable operators

 The first best practice is the use of pipeable operators.
 The operators being used in this article are pipeable.
-Since version 5.5 RxJS has introduced these so called lettable operators which are easier to import than patch operators, and also have [treeshaking](https://webpack.js.org/guides/tree-shaking/) advantages.
-More information about lettable operators can be found [here](https://blog.angularindepth.com/rxjs-understanding-lettable-operators-fe74dda186d3) and [here](https://blog.hackages.io/rxjs-5-5-piping-all-the-things-9d469d1b3f44).
+Since version 5.5 RxJS has introduced these so called pipeable operators which are easier to import than patch operators, and also have [treeshaking](https://webpack.js.org/guides/tree-shaking/) advantages.
+More information about pipeable operators can be found [here](https://blog.angularindepth.com/rxjs-understanding-lettable-operators-fe74dda186d3) and [here](https://blog.hackages.io/rxjs-5-5-piping-all-the-things-9d469d1b3f44).

 This example illustrates the difference between doing it the old way and the new way.